-How to Get To Ayutthaya From Bangkok
+How to Get From Ayutthaya to Bangkok

-We had planned to get a bus from Monument Square to Ayutthaya and then take the night train from there to Chiang Mai that evening.
-We decided to arrive at around 1 pm which would give us plenty of time.
-Sounds good, right?
-Unfortunately, we woke up with the mother of all hangovers (Cheers Koh San Road) all we wanted to do is stay in bed and feel sorry for ourselves for being so silly.
-Anyway, we pull ourselves together and pack up.
-Now if there is one tip I can give anyone when dealing with taxi drivers it’s not to worry about them not putting the meter on (they just won’t fix the price first and you will be fine if you don’t then it’s tough luck) what you should be cautious of is them not knowing where you want to go!
+My travel group planned to get a bus from Monument Square to Ayutthaya and take the night train to Chiang Mai that evening.
+We decided to arrive around 1:00 p.m., giving us plenty of time.
+Sounds like a good plan, right?
+Unfortunately, we woke up with the mother of all hangovers, and all we wanted to do was stay in bed and feel sorry for ourselves.
+Finally, we pulled ourselves together and packed up.

 Did You Get Travel Insurance Yet?

-The Insurance companies I personally recommend are Hey Mondo, Passport Nomads, Safety Wing, and Travel Insurance Master
+The Insurance companies I recommend are Hey Mondo and Safety Wing

-Safety Wing is great value with monthly cover starting at $39.
-It’s super easy to use and it just renews each month.
+Hey Mondo is great if you are looking for a great value flexible policy.
+They offer single-trip cover, annual multi-trip cover, and long-term travel cover.
+Safety Wing is great value, with monthly coverage starting at $45.08.
+It’s super easy to use, and it just renews each month.
 I currently use them as they offer me free cover for my son as part of my policy.

-Read my full travel insurance post here where I go into detail about all 4 companies.
+Read my full travel insurance post here, where I go into detail about all companies.

-What to Do With Your Luggage While You Are in Ayutthaya
+What to Do With Luggage in Ayutthaya

-Booking the Night From Ayutthaya to Chiang Mai
+Booking the Night Train Bangkok Ayutthaya

 Getting Around the Temples in Ayutthaya